AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 A Word Tree can have only one [root word](#root_word).

 The root is always explicitly specified in [tree data](#tree_data).
-With [lists](#list) and [text](#texts), the {api:anychart.charts.Wordtree#word}word(){api} method is used.
+With [lists](#list) and [text](#texts), the {api:anychart.charts.Wordtree#word}word(){api} method is used:

+```
+chart.word("word");
+```

 If your data is a list of phrases, the root word is set automatically – it is the first word in the first string you pass.
 Optionally, you can set another word.
 In case your data is a [text](#text), it always requires specifying the root.

-This is how setting the root word looks like:

-```
-chart.word("word");
-```
+When setting the root of a list of phrases or a text, keep in mind that it **case senstive** and needs to be **a single word**.
 In tree data the root can be both a word and a word combination.
 Phrases and texts, however, are parsed into single words, so the root is also a single word.
 Even if you set it manually, it still needs to be a single word for the chart to work correctly.

-Please also note that the root word is case sensitive.

 ...